RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 ```bash
 chewBBACA.py SchemaEvaluator -i schema_seed/ -l rms/RmS.html -ta 11 --title "cgMLST custom r sales" --cpu 6
 ```
+To view the data access this link ().

 ## Step 7: Analyze the proteins in the genes of the wgMLST